paradisebunny/daffodil/characters.md

 ## Ability Scores
 Ability Scores are created by rolling 3d6 and assigning the results in the order below.

 __Strength__ – physical power.
 Your STR modifier adjusts your hit bonus for melee attacks.
-For Fighters it also modifies their damage rolls.
+For the Strong it also modifies their damage rolls.

 __Dexterity__ – agility and quickness.
 Your DEX modifier adjusts your hit bonus for ranged attacks and it adjusts your character’s AC.

 __Constitution__ – endurance and vitality.
 The CON modifier adjusts your hit points for each hit die you roll for your character.

 __Intelligence__ – reasoning and memory.
-Magic-Users with INT 15+ receive an additional 1st level spell.
+The Studious with INT 15+ receive an additional 1st level spell.

 __Wisdom__ – insight and perception.
-Clerics with WIS 15+ receive an additional 1st level spell.
+The Faithful with WIS 15+ receive an additional 1st level spell.

 __Charisma__ – force of personality.
 Modifies reaction rolls when first encountering intelligent monsters.